groupmm/playplot/README.md

 This does not apply to the data files in ``examples/example_data``.

 ## Acknowledgements
+This library was initially created for a project in my master's degree in computer science.
-The International Audio Laboratories Erlangen, which are a joint institution of the Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU) and Fraunhofer Institute for Integrated Circuits IIS.
+Under the suppervision of Prof. Dr. Meinard Müller, Dr. Christof Weiß and (Dr.) Sebastian Rosenzweig at the International Audio Laboratories Erlangen, which are a joint institution of the Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU) and Fraunhofer Institute for Integrated Circuits IIS.
 We also thank the German Research Foundation (DFG) for various research grants that allowed us for conducting fundamental research in music processing.